The graduation requirements for the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music and Bachelor of Science degree are

 Students who wish to develop a major or minor program not currently listed in the University Catalog may elect to put together an individualized contract major or minor.
 With the help and advice of at least two full-time faculty members, a student can choose offerings from several disciplines which meet a unique set of objectives or prepare him or her for a specialized job or career.
 Such a major or minor must not duplicate all, or even a substantial portion of, an existing program.

 Contract Majors will typically be titled as a Multi-Disciplinary major with two concentration areas.
 All contract majors will be Bachelor of Arts degrees.
-The final decision about the major or minor rests with the Office of the Provost.
+The final decision about the major or minor rests with the Office of Academic Affairs.

 Student eligibility for the contract major or minor option is determined as follows: